jpruiz114/image-processing-with-java/README.md

 # Image Processing with Java

 A Java-based image processing project that specializes in **color quantization** and artistic image transformations.
-This project reduces the number of colors in images by mapping pixels to predefined color palettes, creating stylized and artistic effects.
+This project reduces the number of colors in images by mapping pixels to predefined color palettes, creating stylized effects.

 ## Features